Best ramen: Mei-Jin Ramen

 1125 Lexington Ave

-With a name like Pastrami Queen, you might think this place is a one-trick pony, right?
-Don’t you dare think that: the overstuffed menu of overstuffed sandwiches ranges from corned beef and smoked turkey to chicken salad and center tongue.
-There's even chopped liver, but please, don't make the obvious joke -- they might not judge you for it, but we definitely will.
+With a name like Pastrami Queen, you might think this place is a one-trick pony.
+That's far from the case here: The overstuffed menu of overstuffed sandwiches ranges from corned beef and smoked turkey to chicken salad and center tongue.
+That being said, you'd be remiss to skip the classic hot pastrami.

 Best small plates and date spot: Uva